codejsha/infrastructure-examples/harbor/README.md

 # Harbor

+Harbor is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.

-## Certificate
+## For self-signed certificate

-download registry's certificate, and copy it to `/etc/docker/certs.d/harbor.example.com/ca.crt`
+download the registry's certificate, and copy it to `/etc/docker/certs.d/harbor.example.com/ca.crt`

 ## References